CDLUC3/mrt-ingest/README.md

 ## Purpose

-This microservice processes content to be ingested into the Merritt Preservation System.
+This microservice processes content to be ingested into the Merritt Preservation Repository.

-An ingest package can consist of a single file, a container file such as a zip file, or a Merritt [manifest](https://github.com/CDLUC3/mrt-doc/wiki/Manifests) file.
+An ingest package can consist of a single file, a container file (zip, tar), or a Merritt [manifest](https://github.com/CDLUC3/mrt-doc/wiki/Manifests) file.

-The work performed by this service is driven from a Zookeeper Queue.

 Once an ingest package has been prepared, it is sent to the [Merritt Storage Service](https://github.com/CDLUC3/mrt-store).